Ponchest/kotlin/plugins/js-plain-objects/README.md

 Before you begin, it is recommended to read the root `README.md` file and ensure that you have all the necessary tools installed.

-> Note: Yyou don't need JDK6 installed to work with this plugin.
+> Note: You don't need JDK6 installed to work with this plugin.

 ### Install locally